Historical Markers in

 Today, Coconino County continues to thrive as a diverse and vibrant region.
 It is recognized for its stunning natural beauty, including the Grand Canyon, as well as its ecological diversity, encompassing forests, plateaus, and deserts.
 The county also holds a strong cultural presence with a mix of Native American, Western, and Hispanic influences.
 Whether it's exploring the breathtaking landscapes or experiencing its rich heritage, Coconino County offers visitors a glimpse into the history and beauty of Arizona.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Coconino County, Arizona.
+This timeline provides a condensed summary of the historical journey of Coconino County, Arizona.

 • 1871: Coconino County established and named after the Coconino Native American tribe.